Table of Contents

 - > Rule 7: Align Your Landing Page with Your Sponsored Update

 Native advertising on LinkedIn gives organizations the opportunity to serve social media updates directly into the feeds of targeted LinkedIn members.
-Here are 7 simple rules for successful content and offer promotion using LinkedIn.
+Here are 7 simple rules for successful content and offer promotion using LinkedIn & advertising on LinkedIn.

 LinkedIn Advertising is Still Social Media